Adkins Arboretum

-Outdoor Education Programs for School Groups

-The arboretum offers dynamic, hands-on outdoor education activities designed to enhance young peoples' experiences in natural outdoor settings, as well as enrich current academic curriculum.
-Students explore diverse arboretum habitats, including meadows, deciduous and coniferous forests, wetlands, and streams.
-Outdoor education has been linked to improved academic achievement and encourages stewardship, pride, and ownership.
-The arboretum's education programs are designed to maximize student involvement in their environment.
-Such involvement develops problem-solving, critical thinking, and investigation skills vital to cultivating a meaningful awareness of the human-environmental connection.

-Guided Walks

-The arboretum’s diverse plant communities can be explored on guided walks led by a docent naturalist.
-Visitors can explore the bottomland forest and upland paths, meander through majestic beech trees, traverse the native meadows, and follow the narrow Tuckahoe Creekside path.
-Guided walks are free for members and free with admission for the general public.
-Tours begin at the visitor’s center and last approximately one hour.

-Book Club

-The Arboretum Book Club promotes the arboretum's mission through monthly book discussions about conservation issues.
-Meetings are typically held at the arboretum on Tuesday afternoons as detailed in the schedule below.
-During Covid-19 restrictions, meetings are conducted via Zoom.
-Readings include nonfiction, fiction, essays, biography, and poetry, and will focus on horticulture, natural history, science, ecology, history, and environmental issues.
-Members share leading discussions of their readings.

 History

 The arboretum was originally established in 1972 to be the Maryland state arboretum on the grounds of Tuckahoe State Park.
 It first opened in the 1980s as a result of a major donation from Leon Andrus, a native of Queen Anne's County.
 The arboretum derives its name from the Adkins family, an Eastern Shore family of conservationists who were friends with Andrus.
 When Andrus died in 1989, he left a bequest to the arboretum's endowment.

 Its original mission was to display all of Maryland's forest types; however, in the 1990s, its mission was revised to emphasize the display and study of the Delmarva Peninsula's indigenous plant communities.
 In 1998, its operations were converted to a public/private partnership, with Maryland granting a 50-year lease to the Friends of Adkins Arboretum.
 The arboretum is supported by grants and donations.